samuelgilman/specter/README.md

 Specter
 ===

 Specter is a Node.js wrapper for PhantomJs.
-It was made to easily access dynamically and asynchronously created HTML pages.
+PhantomJS is a headless browser which enables developers to load webpages that rely on Javascript.
+Specter was made to easily access these dynamically and asynchronously created HTML pages using Node.js as a wraper for PhantomJS in the easiest manner.

 Setup